Restorative Dentistry - Dental Implants vs. Dentures Bergen County NJ

 Maybe you are among those who have resigned themselves to dentures.
 For years, dentures were the only option.
 Whether you have lost teeth to gum disease, decay or accident, there is now an alternative to dentures that you should consider.
 You may replace your teeth with dental implants.
-Implants give you the option of affixing your dentures in a permanent manner.
+You also have the option of affixing your dentures in a permanent manner with implant placement.

 Why should you consider implants over the customary mouth full of dentures?